Dick Tiger

-Richard Ihetu GCOI (August 14, 1929 - December 14, 1971), professionally known as Dick Tiger was a Nigerian professional boxer who held the undisputed middleweight and light-heavyweight championships.
+Richard Ihetu GCOI (August 14, 1929 - December 14, 1971), professionally known as Dick Tiger was a Nigerian professional boxer and former military officer of the Biafran army often regarded as one of the best boxers of the 20th century and one of the greatest boxers of his generation, Tiger held the undisputed middleweight and light-heavyweight championships making him the first African to do so.
+He is the first African to be inducted into the International Boxing Hall of Fame.

-Tiger emigrated to Liverpool, England to pursue his boxing career and later to the United States.
-Tiger was Igbo and served as a Lieutenant in the Biafran army during the Nigerian Civil War, primarily training soldiers in hand-to-hand combat.
+Tiger was born in Amaigbo in Imo State and later moved to Aba in 1946 at aged 17 where he began boxing while working as a market trader with his mother, he later emigrated to Liverpool, England to pursue his boxing career and later to the United States.
+In 1963, Tiger hosted the first-ever world boxing championship bout held on African soil at the Liberty Stadium in Ibadan, Nigeria which he won.

+Tiger was Igbo and officially joined the Biafran Army in December 1967 after he publicly declared his allegiance to Biafra during a press conference in New Jersey in June 1968, he was officially commissioned as a Second Lieutenant in the morale corps of the Biafran Armed Forces primarily training soldiers in hand-to-hand combat.
+He was appointed a Member of the British Empire (MBE) by Queen Elizabeth II as Queen of Nigeria in 1963, but famously returned his insignia on May 15, 1968, to protest Britain’s support and weapon supplies to Nigeria during the Nigerian-Biafran civil war.

 Tiger was inducted into the International Boxing Hall of Fame in 1991.
 The Ring magazine named him Fighter of the Year in 1962 and 1965, while the Boxing Writers Association of America (BWAA) named him Fighter of the Year in 1962 and 1966.
-In 1996, Tiger was voted as one of the best boxers of the 1960s, The later in 1998, Tiger was put in the book of "Best boxers of the 20th Century".
+In 1996, Tiger was voted as one of the best boxers of the 1960s.
+Tiger was included in the 1998 book "Best Boxers of the 20th Century".
 In 2002, Tiger was voted by The Ring magazine as the 31st greatest fighter of the last 80 years.
 His first world title win in 1962 was ranked the 15th most memorable moment in Nigerian sports history since 1960 by Premium Times in 2020, the highest ranked combat sports-related moment.